moualek-adlene/DelphiConcurrent/README.md

 <p>
 	<h3>4- Provide a High-Performance Threading Model based on the MREW model :</h3>
 	<em>DelphiConcurrent</em> implements the Multi-Read Exclusive-Write (MREW) threads synchronization model.
 This model of parallel threads execution is more efficient than the other synchronization schemas based on Critical-Sections or Monitors because it doesn't prevent parallel threads from reading at the same time from a shared resource, exclusive access is only needed when writing to the resource.
-The MREW is therefore the default synchronization model used in <em>DelphiConcurrent</em>, however other synchronization schemas (Critical-Sections and Monitors) are also implemented and can be easily used if necessary.
+The MREW is therefore the default synchronization model used in <em>DelphiConcurrent</em>, however the other synchronization schemas (Critical-Sections and Monitors) are also implemented and can be easily used if necessary.
 </p>

 <h2>DelphiConcurrent API Presentation :</h2>

 <p>
-	The API is encapsulated in the Delphi Unit named "<b>DelphiConcurrent.pas</b>".</br>
+	This API is encapsulated in the Delphi Unit named "<b>DelphiConcurrent.pas</b>".</br>
 	A running Delphi example (Project and Binary) is available in the <b>GitHub</b> repository in order to see how this API works.
 The example is build on Delphi 10.1 Berlin Edition.
 </p>